-The key 2020 objective of PannErgy Plc. as a separate company is profitable financial management on the group level, in addition to the objectives described above.
-The conditions for this were present at the Company, just as in the previous year; the net profit in the reporting year was HUF 3,315 thousand, down from the figure of the prior year due to the remission of intercompany loans in an amount of HUF 88,000 thousand.
+The key 2021 objective of PannErgy Plc. as a separate company is profitable financial management on the group level, in addition to the objectives described above.
+The conditions for this were present at the Company, just as in the previous year; the net profit in the reporting year was HUF 36,692 thousand, which is significantly higher than the result of HUF 3,315 thousand in the base period.